ArenKDesai/Aren-s-Notes/Survey of Botany/Plant Form and Function.md

 Some also have year-round growth in the tropics, where the plants are often **evergreen** (always have leaves).
 Some have seasonal growth, where annual periods of freezing or drought don't allow permanent growth.
 These are **deciduous** plants that lose their leaves.

-## Leaves
-Leaves intercept light, harvest a range of light on the energy spectrum, and store the captured energy.
-Water gets pulled up through the stem via the Cohesion-Tension theorem.

-The point on the stem where leaves attach is the **node**, which connects to the **petiole** that works as a connection between the node and the **blade** of the leaf.
-When the leaf falls off, an axillary bud gets left behind.
-Leaves are arranged in either **alternate** (one leaf per node), **opposite** (two leaves per node), or **whorled leaves** ($\ge 3$ leaves per node).
-**Simple** leaves have just one blade. **Compound leaves** have multiple blades, called **leaflets**.
-These can often look like a stem, but you can tell it's a compound leaf when there's a node on the stem.

-The **leaf margin** refers to the outer edge of the leaf or leaflet.
-The **leaf venation** refers to the pattern of the vascular tissue in the leaf.

-There are two big groups of flowering plants:
-1. **Angiosperm**: produces seeds and flowers
-2. **Eudicots**: 75% of plants
-3. **Monocots**: 23% of plants.
-Includes grasses, lilies, and orchids.
-Undergo C4 ([[Plant Cells]]) photosynthesis.
-Monocot / Dicot / Eudicots are all named after the number of **cotyledons** that hold the nutrition in the seed.

-For example, grass has a monocot leaf with parallel veins.
-It has a simple leaf blade and a sheath clasping stem.

-### Leaf Anatomy
-The leaf is enclosed in the **epidermis**, which includes the occasional **stomata** to let in light for photosynthesis on the lower epidermis.
-Spongy parenchyma helps $CO_2$ get to the palisade layers.
-There are hairs and glands that help hold the water right under the upper epidermis. **Xylem** carries water through the leaf.
-There are also** fibers** that surround the vascular system for reinforcement.
-The primary vein is covered by the xylem and phloem, and strengthened with collenchyma tissue.

-The **stomata** (the openings) are usually on the lower surface of the epidermis in the millions per inch.
-A single **stoma** is characterized by the **guard cells** that surround the opening that can open and close to protect the leaf through turgor variation.
-$K^+$ ions are brought in by an uptake using carrier proteins to regulate stomatal opening.

-Trichomes (hairs) on the leaves are modified epidermal cells that extend from the surface.
-They have a lot of functions: retaining temperature, reducing water loss, absorbing water, defense, etc.

-Movement cells regulate the movement of leaves that get engorged in water.
-The leaf opens when the movement cells are full of water, and closes when its empty.

-### Specialized Leaves
-Bracts are a special case of leaves that exist beneath flowers. they attract pollinators and often support or protect the flowers.
-They also have veins like leaves that flowers don't.

-Tendrils are small, stem-like structures that allow plants to climb structures.
-Plants that climb structures are called **vines**.

-Storage leaves are modified to hold starch or water.

-Some leaves are carnivorous.
-These are often in low-nitrogen areas, and the leaves often have a mechanism to trap prey.

-### Senescence
-Frost or drought will kill plants, so plants often recycle nutrients from the leaves and purposefully kills leaves for their nutrients.
-This is why leaves fall in the winter.
-The nutrients that are recovered are mainly nitrogen.
-Evergreen plants typically have leaves with a lifespan of 3-15 months.

-Leaves fall in the **abscission zone** that severs the connect

 ## Plant Habitats
 There are three types of plants that cover habitats:
 1. Mesophytes: Live in moderately moist environments